THE OLD TRAFFORD PROJECT

 - They also have the benefit of remotely locating a BTS room from the coverage area (for up to 10 kilometers)

-For further information or to discuss further technical specs, please contact Gearoid Collins at email@example.com
+For further information about our ultra high-capacity network solutions or to discuss further technical specs, please contact Gearoid Collins at firstname.lastname@example.org

 Vilicom is an expert provider of wireless services with over seventeen years of experience in the analysis, design, test and implementation of wireless networks.
 Vilicom’s strengths lie in technology strategy consulting, the design of wireless networks, transmission network design, implementation of specialised coverage solutions and network benchmarking and testing.
 Vilicom has delivered its trademark end-to-end services in over 20 countries for network operators, network equipment vendors, industry regulators and investors.
 It delivers value for its customers by adopting a flexible, customer-focused approach, retaining cutting-edge expertise and maintaining its independence.